Gonzaga’s culture of service is one of the many reasons we love sending our boys here.

 Assorted cards for birthdays, get well, thank you, sympathy, etc.

-Corinne Cannon, daughter of Gonzaga English teacher Rick Cannon, founded the DC Diaper Bank as a way to provide families in need with a reliable and adequate source of basic baby needs and personal hygiene products.
+Corinne Cannon, daughter of former Gonzaga English teacher Rick Cannon, founded the DC Diaper Bank as a way to provide families in need with a reliable and adequate source of basic baby needs and personal hygiene products.
 Every year, the GMC organizes a diaper drive to support the work of this wonderful organization.